-The SOAS University of London, University of Oxford and University of Reading are inviting prospective masters students to apply for Felix scholarship for the 2018/2019 academic session.
+The SOAS University of London invites applications from prospective masters students for the Felix scholarship in the 2020/2021 academic year.

 The donor for the Felix Scholarship wishes to remain anonymous.
 The administration of the Scholarship is conducted by the three partner universities (SOAS University of London, University of Oxford and University of Reading), with the support of the Felix Trustees and their agents in London.